-English is at the core of all our other subjects.
+English is at the core of all of our subjects.
 We wish to develop in our children a love of language both written and spoken that will go with them through their learning journey.
 We believe a high standard of speaking, listening, reading and writing skills will place our children at an advantage in their wider curriculum learning.

-Phonics consists of the skills of segmentation and blending, knowledge of the alphabetic code and understanding of the principles which underpin how children learn to read and write.
+Phonics consists of the skills of segmentation and blending, knowledge of the alphabetic code and understanding of the principles which underpin how children learn to read and spell.
 The children in EYFS and Year 1 receive daily phonics sessions through supportive, differentiated group work.

 When children reach the summer term of Year 1, their phonic knowledge is assessed through the statutory phonics screening check.
 It can also be repeated during Year 2 to monitor progress and identify those children in need of intervention.

 When children reach Year 2 they will still receive regular phonics sessions however these are taught as a whole class.
 Any children who require additional support will be given precision teaching sessions with an adult in a small group or one to one.
 This is to ensure these valuable reading and spelling skills are embedded and children are confident moving forward after they finish KS1.

 Reading at Hampton Infant School